OndrejSlamecka/sorting_experiments/README.md

 TODO
 ----

-* quick sort with "median in linear time" algorithm and quick sort from STL
+* Detokenize gnuplot's labels (see qsort_midIsPivot in graphs.pdf)
+* Use parallelization

 -------------------